Can Viatris Inc. (VTRS) Remain Competitive?

 VTRS’s Market Performance

-VTRS stocks went down by -1.27% for the week, with a monthly jump of 12.93% and a quarterly performance of 16.05%, while its annual performance rate touched -10.49%.
-The volatility ratio for the week stands at 2.42% while the volatility levels for the past 30 days are set at 3.12% for Viatris Inc. The simple moving average for the period of the last 20 days is -1.31% for VTRS stocks with a simple moving average of 4.07% for the last 200 days.
+VTRS stocks went down by -3.49% for the week, with a monthly drop of -0.46% and a quarterly performance of 6.63%, while its annual performance rate touched -14.38%.
+The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 2.44% for Viatris Inc. The simple moving average for the period of the last 20 days is -3.06% for VTRS stocks with a simple moving average of 3.46% for the last 200 days.

 Analysts’ Opinion of VTRS